If you're not producing enough saliva, you may notice these signs and symptoms all or most of the time:

 When to see a doctor

-If you've noticed persistent dry mouth signs and symptoms, make an appointment with your family doctor or your dentist.
+If you've noticed persistent dry mouth signs and symptoms, make an appointment with your doctor.